rishita0084/Job-listing-aggregator/README.md

 - **Experience assessment heuristic**: Neither source provides a structured "years required" field; matching relies on keyword/phrase detection in titles and descriptions.
 Jobs marked `unspecified` may or may not meet criteria—they are included rather than silently excluded.
 - **Location non-filtering**: Sources focus on remote-first, global positions, yielding worldwide results rather than location-specific listings.
-- **Demonstration scope**: This implementation demonstrates MCP architecture principles, emphasizing correctness and transparency over exhaustive coverage (e.g., limited to two sources and the 24 most recent items).
+- **Demonstration scope**: This implementation demonstrates MCP architecture principles, emphasizing correctness and transparency over exhaustive coverage (e.g., limited to two sources and the most recent items within the configured time window).

 ## Educational Context